 Study regarding Tapentadol safety profile

 Traditional opioids like Oxycodone exert their analgesic effects through Mu-opioid receptors; contributing to 100% of the associated side effects.
-Tapentadol in comparison works through dual action of mu-opioid receptors with noradrenaline reuptake inhibitor effect resulting in fewer side-effects.
+Tapentadol in comparison works through the dual action of mu-opioid receptors with a noradrenaline reuptake inhibitor effect resulting in fewer side effects.

-In a study conducted to evaluate the validity of the above postulates, pooled analysis from three trials were collected.
-Comparison was conducted between Tapentadol prolonged release with Oxycodone prolonged releasr tablets.
-Patients aged ≥75 years with with moderate to severe arthritic knee or low back pain were a part of the project.
+In a study conducted to evaluate the validity of the above postulates, pooled analysis from three trials was collected.
+The comparison was conducted between Tapentadol prolonged release with Oxycodone prolonged-release tablets.
+Patients aged ≥75 years with moderate to the severe arthritic knee or low back pain were a part of the project.

-The study project revealed tha incidence of gastrointestinal treatment emergent adverse effects, of nausea or vomiting were significantly lower in the Tapentadole PR group.
+The study project revealed that the incidence of gastrointestinal treatment-emergent adverse effects, of nausea or vomiting, were significantly lower in the Tapentadole PR group.

-To confirm the reports, three randomised, multicentre, double blind trials on Tapentadole ER tablets were conducted.
+To confirm the reports, three randomized, multicentre, double-blind trials on Tapentadole ER tablets were conducted.
 Patients diagnosed with moderate to severe chronic osteoarthritis or lower back pain were selected.
-The primary endpoint was a ≥ 30% pain relief without nausea, vomiting, constipation or discontinuation because of these effects.
+The primary endpoint was a ≥ 30% pain relief without nausea, vomiting, constipation, or discontinuation because of these effects.

-After 12 weeks of treatment, patients administered Tapentadol PR achieved the ≥30% pain relief in comparison to Oxycodone recipients along with recorded achievement of quality of life.
+After 12 weeks of treatment, patients administered Tapentadol PR achieved≥30% pain relief in comparison to Oxycodone recipients along with the recorded achievement of quality of life.
 The results of the trials suggested that Tapentadole ER was associated with significantly better composite outcomes than Oxycodone CR.

 Other advantages of Tapentadol

-Tapentadol PR and Oxycodone were compared for postoperative pain treatment in orthopaedic trauma surgery in randomised, observer- blinded, active controlled clinical trials.
-Constipation rates were observed to be similar for both the medications in this particular trial.
+Tapentadol PR and Oxycodone were compared for postoperative pain treatment in orthopedic trauma surgery in randomized, observer-blinded, active-controlled clinical trials.
+Constipation rates were observed to be similar for both medications in this particular trial.
 That said vomiting rates were significantly lower in Tapentadole than in Oxycodone ( 3% Tapentadol comparison to 8% Oxycodone).

-In anothet Australia report for adverse effects evaluation of either medication, public case reports were extracted by Therapeutic Goods Association for Tapentadol and Oxycodone cases.
+In another Australian report for adverse effects evaluation of either medication, public case reports were extracted by the Therapeutic Goods Association for Tapentadol and Oxycodone cases.
 104 reports were in total found for Tapentadol as opposed to almost 249 reports for Oxycodone cases.
-That with studies proving improved cardiovascular profile with limited risk of abuse prove that Tapentadol use has significantly less Side-effects than Oxycodone.
-It can be safely used in patients with moderate to severe pain without the risk of serious side-effects.
+With studies proving improved cardiovascular profile with limited risk of abuse prove that Tapentadol use has significantly fewer Side-effects than Oxycodone.
+It can be safely used in patients with moderate to severe pain without the risk of serious side effects.

 Despite their effectiveness, the growing incidence of misuse associated with prescription painkillers is a problem that cannot be ignored.
-It is estimated that 18 women die everyday of a prescription painkiller overdose in the US with around 6600 deaths recorded since 2010.
-Earlier prevalent in men, now it is being observed on both the sexes to add to the complications.
+It is estimated that 18 women die every day of a prescription painkiller overdose in the US with around 6600 deaths recorded since 2010.
+Earlier prevalent in men, now it is being observed in both sexes to add to the complications.

-In such cases it is the duty of both patient and practitioner to ensure the safe use of analgesic.
+In such cases, it is the duty of both patient and practitioner to ensure the safe use of analgesics.
 Patients should use these medications judiciously and strictly under the guidance of the practitioner.
-That said, it is the duty of the practitioner as well to follow guidelines for responsible practicing and monitor the intake from their end to ensure safe use with a eventless withdrawal.
+That said, it is the duty of the practitioner as well to follow guidelines for responsible practicing and monitor the intake from their end to ensure safe use with an eventless withdrawal.